webshotarchive/docs/docs/quick-start.md

 This gives Webshot Archive the necessary permissions to:

-- Read and write access to pull requests
+- Read and write access to pull requests (for commenting on pull requests)
+- React access to content (allows the app to view branches in the webshot arch)
 - Read access to metadata

 :::tip Required for PR Comments
-Without installing the GitHub App, the action will still upload screenshots but won't be able to comment on pull requests with visual diffs.
+Without installing the GitHub App, the action will still upload screenshots but won't be able to comment on pull requests with visual diffs or view commits / branches in the Webshot Archive UI.
 :::

 ## Step 6: Create GitHub Actions Workflow